 The Brønsted-Lowry theory, proposed independently by Johannes Nicolaus Brønsted and Thomas Martin Lowry in 1923, centers on the transfer of protons (H+) in chemical reactions.
 Unlike the Arrhenius theory, which confines acids and bases to aqueous solutions and relies on the production of H+ and OH- ions, the Brønsted-Lowry theory broadens the scope to include reactions in non-aqueous solvents and focuses on the fundamental process of proton transfer.
 This definition is incredibly powerful because it emphasizes the dynamic nature of acid-base interactions.

 At its core, the Brønsted-Lowry theory introduces the concept of conjugate acid-base pairs.
 When a base accepts a proton, it becomes its conjugate acid; conversely, when an acid donates a proton, it becomes its conjugate base.
-This paired relationship highlights the interconnectedness of acids and bases in a chemical reaction.
+Practically speaking, this paired relationship highlights the interconnectedness of acids and bases in a chemical reaction.
 The forward reaction involves one acid-base pair, while the reverse reaction involves their corresponding conjugates.
 This elegant framework allows us to predict the behavior of acids and bases in a wide range of chemical environments, going beyond the limitations of earlier definitions.

 Comprehensive Overview: Delving Deeper into the Brønsted-Lowry Theory